tannerbohn/tannerbohn.github.io/_posts/2017-02-20-FBChatAssistant.markdown

 This code was originally intended to run on a Raspberry Pi, so code speed is important to improve.
 On my usual computer, a parsing might take 0.1s, but on the Pi, it will take about 1s (a 10x increase).

 The type of optimisation used for finding the best parsing is a stochastic random-restart [hill climb](https://en.wikipedia.org/wiki/Hill_climbing).
-Several tweaks were applied to improve speed for this particular application:
+Several tweaks are applied to improve speed for this particular application:

 1. pre-testing
     * word intersection and string similarity